MALAYSIA

 Despite the shift to steel for some of file structures, prestressed concrete viaducts are still a major feature.
 Phase Two will use 1,730 precast units manufactured at a yard 25km outside the city almost twice as many as in Phase One.
 Thanks to specialist software, each of the 2.7m long units should fit to the next as precisely as the pieces of a jigsaw puzzle.

 The correct vertical and horizontal alignment is built into the segments by controlling the angle of the stop end during casting.
 The viaduct segments are erected using two 102m long launching gantries (see picture on left) tied to the deck with Macalloy bolts.
 Although originally built for a highway project in Melbourne, the gantries are the ideal machines for the snaking LRT alignment.
 The main truss of each is suspended through an "A" frame which allows it to pivot by a few degrees - enough to cope with the tightest 130m radius bends.
+Technical support for the launching manoeuvres is provided by French contractor PSC Freyssinet.
+"Freyssinet designs each complex move and then produces a series of cinematics.
+This allows the precasting yard to cast the gantry anchor points in precisely the right place, avoiding time consuming and inaccurate driving on site.
+During launching, the truss is pushed out through the A-frame to typically complete a 38m span in three hours.
+At the next pier head the end of the gantry is supported on friction clamped falsework.
+'This means we don't have to do any unsightly through-bolts or box-outs," says the Contractor.
+This attention to detail and desire for a clean structure has been carried through the whole project.
+Although the fit of the viaduct segments is excellent, a precast concrete edging was added to enhance the smooth flowing lines. |

 In busy downtown Kuala Lumpur, the same aesthetic standards was applied to the new station structures.
 Pressure of space has meant opting for cantilevered platform slabs hung from tension piles or creating new footprint areas wherever possible.